Switzerland 2004 "UNESCO World Heritage: Monte San Giorgio"

 The long history of study of the site, and the disciplined management of the resource have created a well documented and catalogued body of specimens of exceptional quality - fish, ammonites, crustaceans but also reptiles, insects and plants.
 Monte San Giorgio provides the principal point of reference, relevant to future discoveries of marine Triassic remains throughout the world.

-When mines were dug at Monte San Giorgio in the 2nd half of the 19th century, to extract oil from butuminous shale, the fossils were discovered.
+When mines were dug at Monte San Giorgio in the 2nd half of the 19th century, to extract oil from bituminous shale, the fossils were discovered.
 Over 10.000 specimens have been found.
-They include large skeletons of vertrebrae up to 6 metres long.
+They include skeletons with long columns of vertebrae up to 6 meters long.
 The quality of preservation is very high and a number of 'first discoveries' of species have been made here.

 The fossils are displayed in museums in Zuerich and Lugano, and in the local area (Meride, Besano, Induna Olona).